ess-dmsc/streaming-data-types/README.md

 ```

 The file identifiers (also called "schema id") must be unique on the network.
 When creating a new schema generate a random one using [this webpage](https://www.random.org/strings/?num=1&len=4&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new).
 The `root_type` should include the schema version number.
-For example the f144 schema has
+For example, the f144 schema has
 the `root_type`:
 ```
 root_type LogData144;